sociocs/docs/settings/notifications.md

 # Notifications

-## Push notifications
+## Push notifications for your browser

 We send notifications when new messages arrive in your inbox.
-You can enable or disable these notifications. **We recommend that you keep them on so that you can reply to your customers quickly.**
+You can enable or disable them at any time.
+To ensure quick replies to your customers, **we recommend keeping notifications on**.

 ### Web app

 !!!warning
-Enabling or disabling notifications takes effect only on the browser you are using.
-To change notifications setting for a different browser, log in to Sociocs on that browser, and follow the same steps.
+Notification settings apply only to the browser you're currently using.
+To change them on a different browser, log in to Sociocs there and follow the same steps.
 !!!

 #### Enable notifications